patternfly/patternfly-ng/resources/community-meetings/patternfly-ng_communitymeetingagenda_2017-08.md

-# patternfy-ng Community Meeting - August 2, 2017
+# patternfly-ng Community Meeting - August 2, 2017

-This will be our first community meeting for patternfly-ng!
+This will be our first community meeting for patternfly-ng, the Angular-ng implementation of PatternFly!
 Please join us to learn about this community, what we are doing, and how you can get involved.

 ## Agenda:
 1. Welcome & Introductions